nethgraves/AnDecay/README.md

 ## What is Android Go?
 Refer [here](https://developer.android.com/guide/topics/androidgo).

-## What happens if i Flash this module?
+## What happens if I Flash this module?
-Android Go devices are limited and has been disabled by default.
-Disabling it will restore:
+Android Go devices are limited and has been disabled some features by default.
+Installing the module will restore:
 - Picture-in-Picture
 - Split screen
+- Can install Google App (_make sure to uninstall Google Go_)
+- Circle to Search
 - _Just explore, there are many limitations on Android Go and now it's removed._

 ## How To install?